 9.1 Termination.
-Upon termination of the Agreement the Board shall continue to exist for the purposes of disposing of all claims, payment of debt service with respect to bonds which have been issued or which have been authorized for issuance and satisfaction of other covenants contained in the resolution and trust indenture relating to said bonds, reimbursement owed to financial institutions which have secured such bonds or other parties advancing funds to the Agency and satisfaction of other covenants contained in reimbursement agreements with such financial institutions, establishment and collection of tolls and development fees, the maintenance of toll collection facilities and the Foothill/Eastern Transportation Corridors in accordance with the California Department of Transportation agreements, distribution of assets and all other functions necessary to conclude the affairs of the Agency, as required by Section 10.1 of the Agreement.
+Upon termination of the Agreement the Board shall continue to exist for the purposes of disposing of all claims, payment of debt service with respect to bonds which have been issued or which have been authorized for issuance and satisfaction of other covenants contained in the resolution and trust indenture relating to said bonds, reimbursement owed to financial institutions which have secured such bonds or other parties advancing funds to the Agency and satisfaction of other covenants contained in reimbursement agreements with such

+F/ETCA Board of Directors May 09, 2024 financial institutions, establishment and collection of tolls and development fees, the maintenance of toll collection facilities and the Foothill/Eastern Transportation Corridors in accordance with the California Department of Transportation agreements, distribution of assets and all other functions necessary to conclude the affairs of the Agency, as required by Section 10.1 of the Agreement.